nihalpasham/rustBoot-book/rust_boot_flow.md

 Below is the code for rust boot flow chart diagram in mermaid tool version 9.1.1 .
+The .svg file RustBootFlowChart is the actual image.

 ```sh
 graph TD